BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-^•^ Heroic Strike
+^â€¢^ Heroic Strike

 **SPECIAL RULES**

 Sworn Protector (Thorin Oakenshield, King Under the Mountain), Throw Stones (range 8", Strength 1).

-Embedded Axe-blade — *Although it will cause considerable pain, removing Bifur's axe-blade may allow him to speak the common tongue again.*
+Embedded Axe-blade â€” *Although it will cause considerable pain, removing Bifur's axe-blade may allow him to speak the common tongue again.*

 *Having survived Smaug's wrath, Bifur now turns his fury to the legions of Orcs that march upon Erebor, the axe-blade lodged in his skull having both scarred him and rendered him unable to speak the common tongue.
 It is not known what would happen should the axe-blade be removed.
 It could leave him paralysed, or it may allow him to finally communicate with those other than his kin, a skill that would prove invaluable in the Battle of the Five Armies.*